-- 4. Although the professional conduct of each actuary is the responsibility of that actuary, a special responsibility rests with the Senior Actuary in any firm to take all reasonable steps to ensure that professional colleagues and the firm act in accordance with the principles set out in this Code. - Members must all times deal courteously with their employer or client when acting in a professional capacity.
-All members, in whatever field they practise, must act with honesty and in a manner to maintain the dignity and reputation of the profession and to fulfil its responsibility to the public.
-Experienced actuaries have a duty at all times to guide less experienced members in the application of this Code in their dealings with the public and with other members of the profession. - 6.
-This Code sets out the main principles to which the Institute expects all members to conform.
-The Institute will from time to time issue standards, in the form of Professional Standards, Guidance Notes, and Mandatory Guidance Notes, to illustrate the application of these principles to particular situations.
-The Institute relies on the conscience of each member and the collective conscience of the whole membership to ensure that the principles are applied effectively.

-It should also be noted that Article 63 of the Institute's Articles of Association refers to any conduct likely to bring discredit upon the Institute or the profession of actuary and this could clearly involve conduct other than conduct specifically covered in the Code.

-7. A member who is in doubt as to the attitude which should be adopted or the steps which should be taken in a particular case or who would like the advice of experienced actuaries in regard to any matter of conduct, should formally communicate with the President.
-The President will then advise the member of an appropriate experienced actuary or actuaries with whom the member should confer.
-The President and actuary/ies offering such advice must keep in contact with the member until the member considers that advice is no longer required.

-Members may, without first approaching the President, obtain advice from one or more experienced actuaries on an informal basis.
-Experienced actuaries must, where appropriate, provide advice and must keep in contact with the member until the member considers that advice is no longer required.

-8. Where a member formally seeks advice from the President under

-Section 7, takes that advice, and is subsequently challenged, the Council of the Institute is obliged to offer further assistance in an appropriate manner.
+- 5. Members must all times deal courteously with their employer or client when acting in a professional capacity.
+All Members, in whatever field they practise, must act with honesty and in a manner to maintain the dignity and reputation of the profession and to fulfil its responsibility to the public.
+Experienced Actuaries have a duty at all times to guide less experienced Members in the application of this Code in their dealings with the public and with other Members. - 6.
+This Code sets out the main principles to which the Institute expects all Members to conform.
+The Institute will, from time to time, issue standards, in the form of Professional Standards, Guidance Notes and Mandatory Guidance Notes, to illustrate the application of these principles to particular situations.
+The Institute relies on the conscience of each Member and the collective conscience of the whole Membership to ensure that the principles are applied effectively.
+It should also be noted that the Disciplinary Scheme Schedule to the Constitution of the Institute refers to any conduct likely to bring discredit upon the Institute or the profession of Actuary and this could clearly involve conduct other than conduct specifically covered in the Code. - 7.
+A Member who is in doubt as to the attitude which should be adopted or the steps which should be taken in a particular case, or who would like the advice of experienced Actuaries in regard to any matter of conduct, should formally communicate with the President.
+The President will then advise the Member of an appropriate, experienced Actuary or Actuaries with whom the Member should confer.
+The President and Actuary or Actuaries offering such advice must keep in contact with the Member until the Member considers that advice is no longer required.
+Members may, without first approaching the President, obtain advice from one or more experienced Actuaries on an informal basis.
+Experienced Actuaries must, where appropriate, provide advice and must keep in contact with the Member until the Member considers that advice is no longer required. - 8.
+Where a Member formally seeks advice from the President under Section 7, acts in accordance with that advice, and is subsequently challenged, the Council of the Institute is obliged to offer further assistance in an appropriate manner.
 Such assistance can take many forms, ranging from an offer to arrange for further advice to the issuing of official statements.

 - 9. Members must recognise that there is room for honest differences of opinion on many professional matters.
-Where such differences occur, a member must avoid unjustifiable or improper criticism or malicious injury to the reputation of another member. - 10.
-A member who believes that there has been a breach of this Code must bring the matter to the attention of the President.
-Such alleged breaches will be dealt with in accordance with the Articles of Association.
+Where such differences occur, a Member must avoid unjustifiable or improper criticism or malicious injury to the reputation of another Member. - 10.
+A Member who believes that there has been a material breach of this Code, mandatory requirements of professional standards or other professional misconduct of a material nature, should first seek to discuss and resolve the apparent breach or misconduct with the other Member.
+If the matter cannot be resolved or if the Member does not consider such a discussion to be appropriate, he or she must discuss the matter with the President or his or her nominee.
+Where the earlier requirements of this Section have been met, a Member who believes that another Member may have committed or been engaged in Actionable Conduct as defined in the Constitution of the Institute must bring the matter to the attention of the Convenor of the Professional Conduct Committee, in accordance with Rule 23 of the Disciplinary Scheme Schedule to the Constitution of the Institute.